 Read our tips to help with memory problems

 Many people with epilepsy have problems with their memory.
 Seizures can affect memory.
 And some epilepsy medicines can affect memory.
 You can get more information about epilepsy and memory, including tips for coping with memory problems on our memory webpages.

 Finding out you have epilepsy can be a lot to come to terms with, but talking to friends and family can help.
 You might also want to talk to other people with epilepsy.
 This could be at an Epilepsy Action coffee and chat group.
 Or you could join our free online community, forum4e.

 "Don't let it rule or ruin your life – hard to do at first, as I know only too well.
 But talking it through with family and friends can and will help you to come to terms with it."

 Living with epilepsy can have a big impact on your emotions.
 This is particularly true if you have just been diagnosed.
 You might feel stressed, sad, angry, lonely or anxious.
 Depression is also common in people with epilepsy.
 Talk to your doctor if you think you might be depressed, as depression can be treated.

-Epilepsy Action would like to Naomi Baxter and Wendy Burton, Epilepsy Specialist Nurses, Ipswich Hospital NHS Trust, for their contribution to this information.
+Epilepsy Action would like to thank Naomi Baxter and Wendy Burton, epilepsy specialist nurses at Ipswich Hospital NHS Trust, and Professor Matthew Walker, consultant neurologist at the National Hospital for Neurology and Neurosurgery, for their contributions to this information.

 This information has been produced under the terms of The Information Standard.